Giovinco‘s free kick lifts Toronto FC above New York Red Bulls

 League-leading Toronto defended well and asked questions on the counter-attack in a first half that finished 1-1.
 But it needed its Italian ace to steady the ship midway through a rocky second half as sixth-seeded New York came out with far more purpose.

 Toronto, surviving a close call from Bradley Wright-Phillips in the 62nd minute and a Gonzalo Veron blast minutes later, weathered the storm.

-And the game turned in the 72nd minute when Brazilian midfielder Felipe took Giovinco down outside the box.
-The Italian promptly made the Red Bulls pay, curling the ball over the wall and out of the reach of goalkeeper Luis Robles.
-Toronto had been on its heels in the half until Giovinco, against the run of play, restored its lead.
+And then Giovinco worked his magic.

 Victor Vazquez scored in the eighth minute for Toronto, piling the pressure on the home team.